TL;DR: If you’re using campaign parameters on internal links get them out. Immediately. And add an annotation noting that you got rid of them.

 What Is Campaign Tagging?

-If you’re unfamiliar with campaign tagging, check out Google’s resource on it.
-There’s also a great overview post on Search Engine Land.
-I also address it in my presentation from SearchLove, where I talk about marketers not taking enough credit for their work.
+If you’re unfamiliar with campaign tagging, check out my comprehensive guide on campaign tagging, where I talk about marketers not taking enough credit for their work.
 It is beyond critical if you’re doing email marketing.
 If you’re doing email marketing and you’re not tagging your links, you’re junking up your direct and referral traffic numbers.
 (Can you say bogo special?)

 A Cautionary Tale